 4. Physics of the Impossible

 I’m sure you would love this book if you have a specific interest in science.
 In the Physics of the Impossible book, Michio Kaku will make you explore the boundaries of science, talking about the technologies that seem unreal today but may become possible in the future.
+He also categorizes these technologies into three classes based on when they might be achieved and uses science fiction to delve into the laws of physics.
+It is one of the best books to read for students who love to explore about physics and its nature.

 • Author: Michio Kaku